 The Department recognises the benefits and opportunities that a social media presence offers for students (and staff) and realises that social media is a part of everyday life for most students.
 Freedom of expression and academic freedom are central beliefs of the University and it encourages its staff and students to exchange ideas and participate in discourse and debate, including in a social media context.
-The University is mindful that the use of social media can carry risks and the Proctors Office has produced guidance relating to student conduct on social media, available at www.ox.ac.uk/students/life/it/socialmedia.
+The University is mindful that the use of social media can carry risks and IT Services have produced some helpful guidance on etiquette (see www.ox.ac.uk/students/life/it/socialmedia).
+Students should also familiarise themselves with the Code of Discipline under Statute XI as breaching this could result in disciplinary action by the Proctors.